NEMSLinux/nems-docs/config/networking.rst

 .. code-block:: console

-   nmcli device wifi connect [SSID] password [password]
+   sudo nmcli device wifi connect [SSID] password [password]

 Eg., if your network SSID is MyWiFi and your WiFi password is MyPass123, the command would look like this:

 .. code-block:: console

-   nmcli device wifi connect MyWiFi password MyPass123
+   sudo nmcli device wifi connect MyWiFi password MyPass123

 Now, you can enable or disable your wireless connection within Cockpit→Networking.